 Review the Statement of Loss

 Once you’ve obtained the statement of loss, you need to review it.
-This is because the documents will itemize the estimated costs to replace and repair each item or the RCV, the “depreciation” (the money held back until the actual replacement or repair is completed), and the projected actual cash value, which is the RCV minus the depreciation and the amount you are expected to receive to repair the damage to your roof.
+This is because the documents will itemize the estimated costs to replace and repair each item or the RCV.
+The RCV is the “depreciation” (the money held back until the actual replacement or repair is completed), and the projected actual cash value, which is the RCV minus the depreciation and the amount you are expected to receive to repair the damage to your roof.

 Finally, you’ll need to gather all the estimates for your repair or replacement and give them to your insurer while filing your claim.
-If they approve your claim, your insurance adjuster will then adjust the “depreciation” column to show the actual repair or replacement costs and you will then be sent a check to cover the new amount of your roofing project.
+If they approve your claim, your insurance adjuster will then adjust the “depreciation” column.
+This shows the actual repair or replacement cost.
+A check is then sent to you for the new amount of your roofing project.

 Planning a roof replacement project?
-Look no further than Mobley Brothers Roofing and Renovation, the number one experts to approach when it comes to roof repair and replacement projects.
+Look no further than Mobley Brothers Roofing and Renovation, the number one expert to approach when it comes to roof repair and replacement projects.
 Give us a call at (865) 216-3274 or fill out our contact form to get a free estimate.
-We serve homeowners in Lebanon, Knoxville and other nearby areas in TN.
+We serve businesses homeowners in Lebanon, Knoxville, and other nearby areas in TN.